 Most disciplines of cycling are supported within the program, including cross-country and road-based disciplines.
-CRMS understand that students will most likely lean toward a single discipline, but the school encourages the development of well rounded riders who can excel at multiple disciplines at all levels from beginning to competitive.
+CRMS understand that students will most likely lean toward a single discipline, but the school encourages the development of well-rounded riders who can excel in multiple disciplines at all levels from beginner to competitive.

 When it comes to riding, students in the bike program experience beginner to moderate to difficult terrain on world-class trails and also have an opportunity to ride paved roads in the area.
 Just a stone’s throw away, students regularly ride the renowned trail systems of Red Hill and Prince Creek.
 For paved trails and long climbs, riders head up to Missouri Heights or down the Rio Grande Trail (paved all the way between Glenwood Springs and Aspen).
 Bikers also venture out of the valley to ride in world-class destinations such as Fruita, Colorado, and Moab, Utah.